-When a person decides to buy a car, they usually grab their cell phone and they begin their search.
+When a person decides to buy a car, they usually grab their cell phone and begin their search.
 Whether they want something different to drive, maybe an upgrade to a more expensive model or they were left with no choice due to a major breakdown, people have a reason why they decide to research vehicles.

-Industry average for the amount of time it takes a person to finally decide which vehicle they want to purchase ranges from 1 to 3 months.
+The industry average for the amount of time it takes a person to finally decide which vehicle they want to purchase ranges from 1 to 3 months.
 The time it takes a person to finally choose the vehicle can vary based on their personal situation and needs.
 Someone needing a car immediately due to not having a working vehicle will be a quick sale whereas someone who is looking for a very specific make and model with certain features may take several weeks to settle on one

 Automotive Sales Funnel Step 1: Awareness (Discovery)

 The very first stage in the sales funnel or silo as some call it, is the awareness stage of the buying process for the automotive purchase intender audience.
 The car buyer has decided they need or want a different vehicle and now they need to figure out what they want or in most cases, what they can afford.

 How Do Consumers Search For New Cars?

 The most popular ways car shoppers research vehicles include looking up car prices, finding new or used cars listed for sale, comparing different makes and models of vehicles, using tools to look up the value of their current car and locating a dealership.